If nobody else has already told you this, I will: if your emotions are all over the place, you will never get rich. Period.

 Figuring out your values is easy.
 It’s how you carry them out in the real world that’s hard.

-- Do a freewrite exercise about what you would spend or if money were no object.
+- Do a free write exercise about what you would spend on if money were no object.

 - Group common items and see if you can figure out your values from there.